In this post, you will learn:

 - Chimney height

-- Temperature difference between chimney exhaust and outside air (heat rises)
+- The temperature difference between chimney exhaust and outside air (heat rises)

 - Chimney insulation